Perfect leather all the way around….top grade too

 That being, you see now how they all vary and how EG’s leather will be different from C&J handgrade, which will be different to G&G and Lobb and Corthay etc. Plus then you have to factor in that a lot of them then get their leather from different tanneries that produce different types of leather.
 For example, many English factories tend to source leather from Italian/German/Polish/some French tanneries that produce a thicker, heavier and thus stiffer leather whereas many French makers will get them from French tanneries that produce a typically lighter weight, thinner and thus more flexible leather.
 You can also buy different thicknesses of leather.
 Thin ones will wrinkle more, whereas thicker ones do not as much.
 Whether one is better than the other is subjective really.
 I believe that the ones that British makers get tends to hold its shape a bit better where some very high grade French calf skin are so soft that they crease very easily.
 It does not take quality away from the leather but many people associate the idea of bad leather when it creates a lot of wrinkles.
 So as you can see, the leather quality to a shoe is a tricky concept grasp as there are so many components that make it up and thus comparing leather qualities is even trickier, but allow me to say that they are all different and some are definitely better than others…

 The moral of the story is that while many brands will use different tanneries for their shoes, the important thing to realize is that one of the major separators of price is how many shoes are cut from one hide.
-The top brand in the world whose shoes cost £1200 retail could source the same grade one leather as a brand that charges £350 but cut only 1-2 shoes while the less expensive brand utilizes the entire hide.
-Same leather though!
+The top brand in the world whose shoes cost $1500 USD retail could source the same exact grade one leather as a brand that charges $500 USD but the more expensive brand might cut only 1-2 shoes while the less expensive brand utilizes the entire hide or around at least 80% of it.
+But at the end of the day, it is the same leather i.e. tannery and grade of quality.

-Belly used on the inside quarter/counter not great, but not uncommon for a shoe £200-£300
+Belly used on the inside quarter/counter not great, but not uncommon for a shoe $300-$400 welted shoe.
+Some might scoff at that, but it is the reality.